Certora/Documentation/docs/cvl/methods.md

 [^envfree_nonpayable]: The effect of payable functions on the contract's balance depends on the message value, so payable functions also require an `env`.

+The `with` clause introduces a new variable to represent the environment that is passed to a summarized function; the variable can be used in function summaries.  `with` clauses may only be used if the entry has a function summary.
+See {ref}`function-summary` below for more information about the environment provided by the `with` clause.

 Finally, the method entry may contain an optional summarization (indicated by `=>` followed by the summary type and an optional application policy).
 A